ownas/pokemon-dataset-project/README.md

-# Pokemon Case study ⚡️⚡️
+# Pokemon Case Study ⚡️⚡️

 This is an independent final project I've performed for BDI 475 - Introduction to Data Analytics Applications in Business.